 Minimum Academic Requirements

-Admission to the School of Education is competitive.
+Admission to undergraduate teacher education programs is competitive.
 Some qualified applicants may be denied admission due to a limited number of positions available in a teacher preparation program.
 Meeting the minimum academic requirements does not guarantee admission.

 GPA and Credit Requirements